RagingRectangle/PM2_Bot/README.md

 ![Truncate](https://media.giphy.com/media/mBg4I8FD1TpgIHtJvv/giphy.gif)

 ## About
-A simple Discord bot to help control PM2 processes with the option to create a trigger that will truncate quests and reload MAD processes to rescan them.
+A simple Discord bot to help control PM2 processes/modules with the option to create a trigger that will truncate quests and reload MAD processes to rescan them.

 ## Requirements
 1: Node 16+ installed on server